Vision to Geometry: 3D Spatial Memory for Sequential Embodied MLLM Reasoning and Exploration: Introduction

-To tackle the sequential embodied tasks, we turn our attention to Multi-modal Large Language Models (MLLMs)~\citep{hurst2024gpt4o, comanici2025gemini} as a unified reasoning backbone for embodied agents.
-MLLMs are powerful general-purpose models that have been applied to complex embodied AI problems, yet they still struggle with spatial understanding and reasoning~\citep{yang2025thinking, chen2025spatial}.
-Although recent studies~\citep{3dmem, saxena2024grapheqa, sgnav} have employed memory-based reasoning frameworks to enhance embodied agents in task reasoning and exploration, these approaches face three major challenges when applied to sequential embodied tasks.
-First, their memory designs either omit essential cues or store excessive redundant details from previously explored areas during earlier sub-tasks, causing agents to struggle with retrieving relevant information for the new sub-task.
-Second, MLLMs may overconfidently produce premature results or even hallucinations based on partial memory information, due to incomplete exploration in earlier sub-tasks.
-Finally, these approaches fail to identify infeasible sub-tasks, leading agents to repeatedly or endlessly explore already well-explored areas.
+Multi-modal Large Language Models (MLLMs)~\cite{hurst2024gpt4o, comanici2025gemini} are powerful general-purpose models that have been applied to complex embodied AI problems, yet they still struggle with spatial understanding and reasoning~\cite{yang2025thinking, chen2025spatial}.
+Although recent studies~\cite{3dmem, saxena2024grapheqa, sgnav} have employed memory-based reasoning frameworks to enhance embodied agents in task reasoning and exploration, these approaches face three major challenges when applied to sequential embodied tasks.
+First, their memory designs either omit essential cues or store excessive redundant details from previously explored areas during earlier tasks, causing agents to struggle with retrieving relevant information for the new task.
+Second, MLLMs may overconfidently produce premature results or even hallucinations based on partial memory information, due to incomplete exploration in earlier tasks.
+Finally, these approaches fail to identify infeasible tasks, leading agents to repeatedly or endlessly explore already well-explored areas.